 VAs can add a lot to your business in terms of efficiency, but make sure you are conducting your search for candidates in an efficient way too.
 Rather than doing all of the legwork yourself, why not hire a managed service with expertise in placing qualified VAs who can contribute meaningfully right away?

-Wing has packages starting at $799 a month for an unlimited dedicated virtual assistant who can cater to small business owners.
-Wing trains all VAs so that they are ready to go on day one.
-Schedule a call to see how our dedicated digital assistants can help improve your team’s productive output today.
+For $899/mo, you can get an unlimited and full-time dedicated virtual assistant from Wing.
+We trains all VAs so that they are ready to go on day one.
+Schedule a call today to see how our dedicated digital assistants can help improve your team’s productive output!

 Dan Eder writes frequently about digital marketing trends, SaaS, and e-commerce.
 He has previously worked as a content writer at an SEO agency for tech companies, an e-commerce specialist at a Fortune 500 company, and a journalist for several educational outlets.
 Read more from him at www.daneder.com.